Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_models.rst

 Feature types:

-- ``barriers`` - a super feature type that includes dams structures and waterfalls.
+- ``barriers`` - a super feature type that includes dams, other structures, and waterfalls.
-- ``dams`` - a feature type for features classified as a dam structure.
+- ``dams`` - a feature type for features classified as a dam or other structure.
 - ``waterfalls`` - a feature type for features classified as a waterfall.
-- ``fishways`` - a feature type for features classified as a fishway structure.
+- ``fishways`` - a feature type for features classified as a fish passage structure.
 - ``medium`` - a feature type created for testing the increase in data volume expected for stream crossing data.
 - ``big`` - a feature type created for testing the increase in data volume expected for stream crossing data.